-The neighbouring property to the west (No.59 Lagoon Street) contains a two storey brick apartment block which is positioned towards the front of the property.
-A concrete driveway extends along the southern side of the property to provide vehicle access to the rear single storey brick garage structure, this structure is situated on the common boundary with the site.
+Two properties neighbour the site to the west (No.59 Lagoon Street and No.53-55 Lagoon Street).
+No.59 Lagoon Street contains a two storey brick apartment building positioned broadly towards the front of the block with a concrete driveway and parking area positioned within the rear.
+A single storey brick garage structure is located within the rear of the property and extends to the common boundary with the site.
 The concrete driveway at the rear of the property is approximately 0.6m higher than the level of the concrete slab at the rear of the site.
+No.53-55 Lagoon Street contains a two storey rendered apartment building with a basement level garage.
+The main structure appeared to be in a good condition with no visible signs of cracking or settlement issues.